GOMMB/Slide-Puzzle/README.md

-# Slide-Puzzle
-This is a slide puzzle made in Java
+When you run the Java program it will ask you for the board size that you want.
+This is the number of squares on each side of the puzzle.
+For example a board size of 3 will produce a 3x3 slide puzzle.